-Contact Call | Volume 11 Number 1 | March 2022
+Contact Call | Volume 11 Number 2 | March 2022

-To do this just visit artemis.org.au, click on the donation heading and follow the prompts to donate.
+You can donate to support the work at Artemis any time!
+Just visit artemis.org.au, click on the donation heading and follow the prompts to donate.

 If you loved this article, why not subscribe to our newsletter Contact Call?